 - keep condenser coils clean & unclogged, use coil cleaner at least once a year

-Take good care and you can expect your walk in cooler to last at least 15 years.
+Take good care and you can expect your walk in cooler to last a good 15 years.
 As mentioned the insulation does degrade over time and lose it’s effectiveness.
-Because older walk in refrigeration systems becomes less efficient and new systems are improving by the years, it is recommended to consider replacing a unit every 15 years.
+Older walk in refrigeration systems becomes less efficient over the years and it is generally recommended to consider replacing a unit about every 15 years.
+However newer systems (from around 2020 & later) are becoming more efficient & built to last longer so it is possible to last beyond 15 years.

 For professional walk in cooler & walk in freezer design, installation & repair, contact Gemini Thermo HVAC for a free estimate.